-A pre-existing condition is an illness or condition for which, in the opinion of a medical practitioner appointed by Westfund, signs and symptoms existed during six months before the date you joined Westfund or upgraded to a higher level of cover.
+A pre-existing condition is an illness or condition for which, in the opinion of a medical advisor appointed by Westfund, signs and symptoms existed during six months before the date you joined Westfund or upgraded to a higher level of cover.
 A 12-month waiting period applies to all new members for hospital costs relating to the treatment of pre-existing conditions.

 Planning on hospital treatment before this period ends?
-You’ll need to ask your GP and surgeon/specialist to complete a Medical Practitioner Certificate regarding ‘Pre-Existing Ailments’ form.
+You’ll need to ask your GP and surgeon/specialist to complete a Medical Practitioner Certificate regarding ‘Pre-Existing Conditions' form.
 This certificate helps Westfund determine the level of benefits that will apply when hospitalisation is required for members who have:

 - Been with Westfund for less than 12 months or;